 2. Emergency Room – The percentage of residents who within 30 days of nursing home placement had to go to the emergency room for outpatient care.

-3. Antipsychotics – The percentage of residents who were given an antipsychotic medication and hadn’t previously been given such a medication.
-According to the FDA, utilizing such medications in seniors with dementia show the risk of death is greater.
+3. Antipsychotics – The percentage of residents who weren’t previously on an antipsychotic medication and were given one.
+According to the FDA, utilizing antipsychotic medications in seniors with dementia show the risk of death is greater.
 Therefore, it is vital that these medications be used appropriately and only when necessary.
-If at all possible, it is ideal to manage behavior in other ways, such as with a higher staff to patient ratio.
+If at all possible, behavior should be managed in other ways, such as with a higher staff to patient ratio.

 4. Bed Sores – The percentage of residents who have new pressure ulcers (also called bed sores) or who already had them, but they got worse.
 A pressure ulcer is an area of skin that is damaged due to long-term pressure.
 It often occurs when one does not change positions frequently enough.